rkgIITBh/data-structures.github.io/HTML/introBtree.md

 ```
-B-Tree-Insert (T, k) {
+B-Tree-Insert(T, k) {
     r = T.root // Start with root
     if (r.count == M - 1) {
        // The root is full, we have to split it
-       s = allocate-node ();
+       s = allocate-node();
        T.root = s; 	// New root node
        s.leaf = FALSE; // new node will have some children
        s.count = 0;	   // Initialize
-       s.c1 = r;       //  Child of s is the old root node
+       s.c[1] = r;       //  Child of s is the old root node
-       B-Tree-Split-Child (s, 1, r); // r is split, 1st half of keys goes into r
+       B-Tree-Split-Child(s, 1, r); // r is split, 1st half of keys goes into r
-       B-Tree-Insert-Nonfull (s, k); // s is not full
+       B-Tree-Insert-Nonfull(s, k); // s is not full
    } else
        // r is not full, we can insert k into r
-       B-Tree-Insert-Nonfull (r, k);
+       B-Tree-Insert-Nonfull(r, k);
 }
 ```
 The algorithm uses a topdown approach to insert a new key.
 It begins search from the root down to a node that has a room for the insertion.
 If the search ultimately may reach either a non-leaf node or a leaf node where the key belongs.
 If the node is not full then the insertion is done by shifting other larger keys to the right.
 However, if the node is full then the node is split into two.
 The first half of the keys are placed in the orinal node and a new node is allocated for 2nd half of the keys.

 ```
-B-Tree-Insert-Nonfull (x, k)
+B-Tree-Insert-Nonfull(x, k)
      i = n.count;
      if (isLeaf(n)) {